NixOS/rfcs/rfcs/0075-declarative-wrappers.md

 # Summary
 [summary]: #summary

-Manage the environment of wrappers declaratively and reduce the usage and deprecate shell hooks such as `wrapGAppsHook` and `wrapQtAppsHook` in favor of a new method to add an environment to an executable.
+Manage the environment of wrappers declaratively and deprecate shell based methods for calculating runtime environment of packages.

 # Motivation
 [motivation]: #motivation